Organic saffron, highly prized as a spice and dye,

 The parent corm will die off after one year, leaving the cormlets to carry on the plant.

-Saffron is comprised of over 150 volatile compounds, along with many nonvolatile
+Organic saffron is comprised of over 150 volatile compounds, along with many nonvolatile

 active components.
 The glucoside picrocrocin compound, which is responsible for